GUIDE 2025

 Grant Writing: The Complete Workbook

-So, if you’re looking to make a difference in the world and no one knows how else to fund your project, then this book is for you.
-It guides on locating those precious donors who can help out with some cash, as well as practical exercises that will get your project rolling.
+So, if you want to make a difference in the world and no one knows how else to fund your project, this book is for you.
+It provides guidance on locating precious donors who can help out with some cash and practical exercises that will get your project rolling.

 The book answers questions such as:

 Grant Writing is the perfect way to implement your best ideas.
-Whether you’re just starting or have been in business for years, this book will help get things done.
-You can find support templates and examples at the end as well.
+Whether you’re just starting out or have been in business for years, this book will help you get things done.
+You can also find support templates and examples at the end.

 About the Author

-A graduate of the Maxwell School of Citizenship and Public Affairs, Mary Gladstone-Highland, holds a Master’s in public administration with an advanced certificate in conflict management.
-She has raised over $3 million for numerous organizations as a certified fundraising executive.
+A graduate of the Maxwell School of Citizenship and Public Affairs, Mary Gladstone-Highland holds a Master’s in public administration with an advanced certificate in conflict management.
+As a certified fundraising executive, she has raised over $3 million for numerous organizations.

 Final Thoughts

-These grant writing books have made a name for themselves to make the grant writing process as organized as it can be.
-And if you’re looking to pair practical application practices and exercises with one of these books, then check out our grant writing certification course.
+These grant-writing books have made a name for themselves by organizing the grant-writing process.
+Check out our grant writing certification course if you’d like to pair practical application practices and exercises with one of these books.

 Want to Become a Great Grant Writer